kdoore/CS2335-Gitbook/non-player_character_base-class.md

 		Debug.Log ("Constructor for NPC is called");
 	}

-    //This method will be overridden in Zombie but not in Kitten public virtual void doSomething(){
+    //This method will be overridden in Zombie but not in Kitten child class public virtual void doSomething(){
 		Debug.Log ("Do Something in the BaseClass");
 	}